 Setting up expense categories without an integration

 If they're not, you can still setup Pleo to work with the system that they are using.

-To set up your expense categories in Pleo, go to Settings in the Main Menu and head to the Categories tab.
+To set up your expense categories in Pleo, go to Settings by clicking on your name in the bottom left corner.
+Then head to the Categories tab.
 Here you'll find 11 default category groups each based on one of the 11 category types set by Mastercard - this last part is what helps us auto-categorise expenses.